Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 3. **an RBAC binding**

-If you're preparing for the **AZ-400 / DevOps exam**, I can also show you a **fast rule to answer all AKS RBAC questions in seconds** (these questions appear frequently).

-### Question #17
+### Question #7 💩💩💩

 HOTSPOT You manage build and release pipelines by using Azure DevOps.
 Your entire managed environment resides in Azure.

-You need to configure a service endpoint for accessing Azure Key Vault secrets.
+**You need to configure a service endpoint for accessing Azure Key Vault secrets**.
 The solution must meet the following requirements:

 ✑ Ensure that the secrets are retrieved by Azure DevOps.